Brummi/QuantumSimulator/README.md

 The ```test.py``` script offers insights on the usage of selected single gates.
 The ```benchmark.py``` script compares the runtime of naive apply vs efficient apply for a circuit, that applies ```Hadamard``` for every qubit in a 10-qubit system.

+## Inspiration

+This simulator was inspired by https://github.com/Qaintum/Qaintessent.jl